willoucom/MisterFPGA_Network_Shares/README.md

-Share     = <shared folder>         *Mandatory Ex: /myshare/mister Username  = <username>              *Optionnal Password  = <password>              *Optionnal Bindmount = True/False              *Optionnal Bind mount each folder in your share to the same folder in games.
+Share     = <shared folder>         *Mandatory Ex: /myshare/mister Username  = <username>              *Optionnal Password  = <password>              *Optionnal ADDITIONAL_MOUNT_OPTIONS= <additionnal mount parameters> *Optionnal
-Clearafterbindmount = True/False    *Optionnal Remove the default mount point, only when bindmount is used.
-ADDITIONAL_MOUNT_OPTIONS= <additionnal mount parameters> *Optionnal
 ```